 A mock assessment is an important component of successfully achieving accreditation.
 During a mock assessment, a knowledgeable person, other than the agency program manager, reviews the file folders prepared for each program standard.
-The mock assessment process includes verifying that the overall format of the folder is consistent with program expectations; policies and procedures are in place to implement applicable standards; and the folders contain adequate supporting documentation.
+The mock assessment process includes verifying that the overall format of the folder is consistent with program expectations; policies and procedures that are aligned with the standards are in place and implemented; and the folders contain adequate supporting documentation.
 The process may also mirror the official assessment to include random interviews with agency personnel and a tour of the facility to inspect evidence security and/or other important variables.
 This exercise can be helpful because an objective third party will often identify a weakness or omission that is not readily apparent to someone who has been closely involved with preparing the agency policies and program files for the accreditation assessment.
 The process also allows time to identify and correct potential problems in a thoughtful manner before the assessors arrive on-site.

-The Accreditation Council strongly encourages all agencies seeking accreditation to invest in undergoing a mock assessment in the months leading up to the actual assessment.
-Analysis has shown that the assessment process for agencies that did NOT have a mock assessment was more difficult and lengthier than those that did.
+The Accreditation Council strongly encourages all agencies seeking accreditation to undergo a mock assessment in the months leading up to the actual assessment.
+Analysis has shown that the assessment process for agencies that did not have a mock assessment was more difficult and lengthier than those that did.
 While findings and recommendations made pursuant to a mock assessment must be regarded as advisory in nature and may not be used to challenge a negative finding in an official assessment, the mock remains one of the best tools available to ensure that an agency is fully prepared for the rigors of the accreditation assessment process.

-Agencies seeking initial accreditation can obtain contact information from the DCJS Accreditation program staff for both assessors and staff from accredited agencies that are available to conduct a mock assessment.
+DCJS can provide agencies seeking accreditation with a list of both assessors and staff from accredited agencies that may be available to conduct a mock assessment.